stefaleon/C-Language-Features/README.md

 `case int intValue when intValue > 50:`

 This case statement matches int values and assigns them to a variable called intValue, but only when the value is greater than 50.

+&nbsp;
+## 06 Extension Methods

+* Extension methods are a convenient way of adding methods to classes that you do not own and cannot modify directly.

+`public static decimal TotalPrices(this ShoppingCart cartParam) {`

+The **this** keyword in front of the first parameter marks TotalPrices as an extension method.
+The first parameter tells .NET which class the extension method can be applied to—ShoppingCart in this case.
+I can refer to the instance of the ShoppingCart class that the extension method has been applied to by using the cartParam parameter.

+`decimal cartTotal = cart.TotalPrices();`

+Call the TotalPrices method on a ShoppingCart object as though it were part of the ShoppingCart class, even though it is an extension method defined by a different class altogether

+* Extension Methods can be applied to an Interface.

+* Extension Methods can be used to filter collections of objects.
+An extension method that operates on an IEnumerable<T> and that also returns an IEnumerable<T> can use the **yield** keyword to apply selection criteria to items in the source data to produce a reduced set of results.